5 Spring Break Camping Destinations You Haven’t Considered

 Spring break travel doesn’t have to break your budget.
-Camping for Spring Break is an economical and fun way to get out of town, enjoy some new scenery, good weather and fresh air.
+Consider a camping experience for an economical and fun way to get out of town, enjoy some new scenery, good weather and fresh air.

-If you happen to have a 4th grader on spring break, the national parks are a great option as the whole family gets free park admission, thanks to the “Every Kid in a Park” program.
+If you happen to have a 4th grader on spring break, the national parks are a great option as the whole family gets free park admission, thanks to the “Every Kid Outdoors” program.

-A visit to any of these spring break camping spots will leave you with lasting memories, long after spring break has ended.
+A visit to any of these spring break camping spots will leave you with lasting memories, long after your vacation has ended.

 Need camping tips?